gxjansen/gxjansen.github.io/project/planning.md

 ## New features
 - [ ] Add Bluesky comments
 - [ ] Add Latest BlueSky posts feed
+- [ ] For cards on /presentations and /post/ overview pages, make the whole card clickable, not just the image

 ## Motion
 - [ ] Implement tailwindcss-motion (npm i -D tailwindcss-motion) or auto-animate (npm install @formkit/auto-animate)